-Tom Hulsey earned his Bachelor of Science degree in Business Administration, with a minor in Finance at the Haslam College of Business at the University of Tennessee.
+Tom earned his Bachelor of Science degree in Business Administration, with a minor in Finance at the Haslam College of Business at the University of Tennessee.
 His career spanned several decades in technology and security (cyber and physical).
 He served as Technology Chair for the North Texas ASIS Chapter and Secretary for the North Texas Crime Commission Cybercrime Committee.
 He is also a graduate of the FBI Citizens’ Academy, DPS Citizens’ Academy, Plano CERT, member of the FBI Infragard and U.S. Secret Service North Texas Electronic Crimes Task Force.

-Tom served on the advisory board for Groundwire, an organization that leverage’s the world’s technologies to connect troubled youth with the gospel of Jesus.
-He was a professional hockey instructor in the Dallas Stars’ organization.
+He served on the advisory board for Groundwire, an organization that leverage’s the world’s technologies to connect troubled youth with the gospel of Jesus.
+Tom was a professional hockey instructor for the Dallas Stars.
 He is also an 11-time Ironman (personally sponsored by Subaru) and 6-time Mountainman Winter Triathlon finisher (personally sponsored by NordicTrack).

 Tom lives in Dallas, Texas with his wife, Lauren.
-He has two married children and two grandchildren (soon to be three!)
+They have two married children and three grandchildren.

 What Others are Saying